chiphuyen/ml-interviews-book/answers/chapter8.md

 8. [M] What problems might we encounter when using softmax as the last layer for word-level language models?
 How do we fix it?
     The issue is that with large vocabularies, the softmax computation is very expensive as there are B (batch size) * d (model dimension) * V (vocab size)parameters.
     There are a number of alternatives to using a standard softmax layer:
-        1. Hierarchical softmax: Words are leaves of a tree and nodes and instead of predicting the probability of each word, the probability of nodes are predicted
+        1. Hierarchical softmax: Words are leaves of a tree and instead of predicting the probability of each word, the probability of nodes are predicted
         1. Differentiated softmax: Is based on the intuition that not all words require the same number of parameters: Many occurrences of frequent words allow us to fit many parameters to them, while extremely rare words might only allow to fit a few
         1. Sampling softmax: By using different sampling techniques, e.g. negative sampling, this alternative approximates the normalization in the denominator of the softmax with some other loss that is cheap to compute.
 However, sampling-based approaches are only useful at training time -- during inference, the full softmax still needs to be computed to obtain a normalised probability.
     Related articles: https://towardsdatascience.com/how-to-overcome-the-large-vocabulary-bottleneck-using-an-adaptive-softmax-layer-e965a534493d, https://ruder.io/word-embeddings-softmax/index.html#hierarchicalsoftmax